This article documents the many pitfalls with camera settings and helps you self-correct.

 There is nothing more frustrating than doing a BI update and all your camera streams stop.
+Many users state the BI Update caused the issue.
+Sharing this story because it's easy to place fault.
 The below was a real ticket.
-The customer was convinced the issue was with the BI update.
+The customer was convinced the issue was with the BI update until proven otherwise.

 Rolling back to the previous version or last stable version did not resolve the issue.
 The customer was convinced the issue was with the BI update.
 Instead of trouble-shooting, he waited for the next update, hoping for a fix.

 Unfortunately, no fix came.
 The customer then revisited my trouble-shooting email a few weeks later.
 I first asked the customer to turn off cameras and to observe whether other cameras started working.
 I suspected the CPU was being overworked.
 No improvement after disabling all the cameras but one.